Mahō no Mako-chan: Supporting characters

-A creepy boy who transfers into Mako's class.
+Funakichi is a creepy boy who transfers into Maco's class.
 He hypnotizes her classmates and lures them to a bombing testing site.
-Funakichi is revealed to be a kappa who wants to get revenge on mankind for how they've mistreated his people.
-Eventually he realizes the error of his ways and saves Mako's friends.
+Funakichi is revealed to be a kappa who wants to get revenge on mankind for how they have mistreated his people.
+Eventually he realizes the error of his ways and saves Maco's friends.
 His people go out in the world, deciding to believe in humanity.
-Appears in episodes 46 and 47.
+He appears in episodes 46 and 47.
+The Italian dub changes his name to "Gregory" and he is a goblin rather than a kappa.

 Music

-The scores and lyrics for Mahō no Mako-chan were created by Takeo Watanabe and performed by Horie Mitsuko.
+The scores and lyrics for Mahō no Mako-chan were created by Takeo Watanabe and performed by Mitsuko Horie.
 Some of the score was reused in later Toei series, including Majokko Megu-chan and Genshi Shonen Ryu.